Asthma at School

 - Increased use of asthma medicine to relieve coughing, wheezing, chest tightness or shortness of breath

-Advise the school nurse if you suspect poorly controlled or undiagnosed asthma in a student so they can discuss the situation with the parent(s) or guardian(s) and suggest referral to their physician for a proper diagnosis or treatment update.
+Advise the school nurse if you suspect poorly controlled or undiagnosed asthma in a student so they can discuss the situation with the parent(s) or guardian(s) and suggest a referral to their physician for a proper diagnosis or a treatment update.

 U.S. Environmental Protection Agency (EPA)